Nerluc37/PoeRaceHUD/README.md

 Q: Why does it hang on Searching ... <br>
 A: Check you command line window, if it has errors, then the API request fails.
 Example you mistyped the league or race name.
-If not, then you might not have a character in that league.
+If not, then you might not have a living character in that league's top 15000.

+Q: I don't like the setup you have.
+Can I modify it?<br>
+A: Yes to some extend.
+Please check the application.conf file comments.
+You can modify a few things.

 ## Feedback